higgi13425/open_payments/pulm_plan.md

 Notes
 - 2021 data will be released on June 30
   - will add data on PAs, NPs, nurse specialists, CRNAs, nurse-midwives
+  - worth looking at (17%) or off-topic?
+- currently looking at General file - but there are also
+  - Research payment files
+  - Ownership (stocks, etc) files if own shares in a pharma/device company
+    - worth exploring these, or leave alone?

 Data fields
-Files of 3.3-6.4 GB for each year, more than a million rows per year, each with ~ 65 variables.
+Files of 3.3-6.4 GB for each year, more than 10 million rows per year (except 2020), each with ~ 65 variables.
+Note that a lot of field names changed in 2021 (Covered_Provider instead of Physician)
+Data dictionary with changes here: https://www.cms.gov/OpenPayments/Downloads/OpenPaymentsDataDictionary.pdf

 Variables include:
 [1] "Change_Type"